Procedure Guide ·C-Section ·2026

 1What breeds need C-sections?

-Brachycephalic breeds most commonly need C-sections: English Bulldogs (over 80%), French Bulldogs (over 80%), Boston Terriers, and Pugs.
-Scottish Terriers, Miniature Bull Terriers, Mastiffs, and Pekingese also frequently require them.
-The large head-to-pelvis ratio makes natural delivery difficult.
+Brachycephalic breeds: English Bulldogs (over 80%), French Bulldogs (over 80%), Boston Terriers, Pugs.
+Scottish Terriers, Miniature Bull Terriers, Mastiffs, and Pekingese also frequently require them due to the large head-to-pelvis ratio.

 2How do I know if my dog needs an emergency C-section?